H&SB Transmission Project

 - Public Service Commission approved Environmental Management and Construction Plan: Aug.
 11, 2022

-- Construction Commencement (beginning at south end in Kingston): Planned for Sept.
-2022
+- First phase construction commencement (beginning at south end in Kingston): Oct.
+17, 2022

 Special Notice to Landowners/Residents Along the Line